mefengl/what-i-read/README.md

 https://dreamsongs.com/WIB.html , This is how JavaScript succeeds and also how it seems to fail

 https://www.informit.com/articles/article.aspx , I choose to learn this

+## 2024-06

+19

+https://world.hey.com/dhh/why-i-retired-from-the-tech-crusades-107a51ea , "the best things in life are free, the second best things are very expensive"